 When moving into the building you will need to connect your gas and electricity.

-Embassy Tower has its electricity provided via an embedded network which pools all apartments electricity consumption so that residents can access wholesale electricity rates via Origin Energy which are significantly cheaper than standard retail rates.
-To benefit from this discount residents must connect their electricity with Origin Energy by contacting Origin on the below numbers and by providing them with either your address or meter number, which is provided in your welcome packs or can be provided by Building Management if required.
-For further information regarding Origin’s embedded network and how to connect your electricity please refer to the Origin electricity pack – Download Electricity Pack
+Embassy Residences II has its electricity provided via an embedded network which pools all apartments electricity consumption so that residents can access wholesale electricity rates via b.energy which are significantly cheaper than standard retail rates.
+To benefit, residents must connect their electricity with b.energy by signing up at https://www.benergy.net.au/get-connected-with-b-energy .
+For further information regarding b.Energy’s embedded network and how to connect your electricity, please call 1300 761 390 or email firstname.lastname@example.org .

 Gas is provided to service your cook top and also to heat the buildings hot water system.
 Residents are recommended to connect their gas with Origin Energy or are free to use a gas provider of their choice.